 What We're Doing

 The League works not only to empower voters with the information they need to take part in elections but to create more fair, accessible election systems.

 Candidate Debates and Forums

 Hearing and seeing candidates engage in healthy debates before an election is an important part of our democracy.
 Candidate debates and forums help us determine which candidates align with our values and which ones we want to support with our votes.
-Every year state and local Leagues host candidate debates and forums for candidates running at all levels of government, from congressional races to statewide offices, city government, local school boards, and everything in between.
-Due to our deep roots and long history of nonpartisanship, communities across the country have put their trust in the League to hose these events.
+Every year, state and local Leagues host candidate debates and forums for candidates running at all levels of government, from congressional races to statewide offices, city government, local school boards, and everything in between.
+Due to our deep roots and long history of nonpartisanship, communities nationwide have put their trust in the League to host these events.

 Our award-winning voting and election resource, VOTE411.org, provides reliable, nonpartisan information in both English and Spanish, including candidates guides, voter registration and verification, details about your unique ballot, and how to vote in your state.
 In 2020, more than 6 million people came to VOTE411 for election information on over 22,000 races nationwide.

 We engage in litigation and grassroots action to promote policies that make elections more equitable and accessible and to fight attempts to limit the freedom to vote.
 Policies we fight for include: